parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

     - Have a visual or hearing impairment
     - Have epilepsy

-For more information and applications, visit [www.railcard.co.uk](https://www.railcard.co.uk).
+For more information and applications, visit <a href="https://www.railcard.co.uk" class="external-link" target="_blank" rel="noopener noreferrer">www.railcard.co.uk</a>.

 **<ins>Dial-a-Ride</ins>**
   - Most councils run a **Dial-a-Ride** service via local council or charities.
   - This is a door-to-door transport service for people who find other transport options difficult.
   - Trips may be for supermarkets, hospital appointments, etc.
   - Find your local council on the government website by entering your postcode under “find local council.”
   - In London, the **TFL Dial-a-Ride** membership is currently free for permanent or temporary residents of London boroughs.
-More info at [TFL website](https://tfl.gov.uk/modes/dial-a-ride/).
+More info at <a href="https://tfl.gov.uk/modes/dial-a-ride/" class="external-link" target="_blank" rel="noopener noreferrer">TFL website</a>.
   - Some applications will require you to provide further information or possibly undergo a mobility assessment to see if you qualify to use that service.

 **<ins>Taxicard Scheme</ins>**